Manage Local Active Directory Groups using Group Policy Restricted Groups

 Warning: Before touching any existing Restricted Groups setting or before adding new Restricted Groups settings, you must fully read and understand the possible consequences of using this feature.
 If you fail to do so, you may find yourself in deep trouble.

-How do we use Restricted Group?
+How do we use Restricted Groups?
 You can use these groups in several different ways.
 For example, you can add users to groups, and you can also use Restricted Groups to remove any user or group that is not on the list of allowed users or groups from groups.
 Finally, you can also use Restricted Groups to maintain the membership of the Domain Admins group in all the Local Administrators group.

 One nice feature of Restricted Groups is that you can manage groups that are non-existant at the time of configuration, where you can control those members.
-For example, you configure a group called “Future Local Group” by typing in the name and add a user called “Future User.”
+For example, you can configure a group called “Future Local Group” by typing in the name and adding a user called “Future User.”
 Because the group and user don’t exist at this point in time, it will have no effect.
-Once such is group is created on one of the computers that fall under the scope of that GPO, it will automatically be configured to only include “Future User” in it.
-If that user exists, it will be added.
-If not, the group will remain empty until such a user is created.
-Any attempt to add other members to that group will fail.

 To create a Restricted Group, you need to create or edit a GPO that is linked to the OU that contains the computer objects you want to be affected by the GPO.